Overview of SLO calculations

 Time slices won't work currently for sparse metrics.
 For the Time Slices method in Nobl9, a hardcoded period for each time slice is

 Effectively, this means that you will, at most, get a single point per time slice with sparse metrics.
-And a single point is not enough to tell the increase of good and total within that time slice which is needed to tell if the time slice itself was good or bad.
-Consequently, configuring an SLO with SLI that sends Nobl9 1 data point per 10 minutes won't work since there will be 9 empty minutes after each data point.
+And a single point is not enough to tell the increase of good and total within that time slice which is needed to know if the time slice itself was good or bad.
+Consequently, configuring an SLO with SLI that sends Nobl9 one data point per 10 minutes won't work since there will be 9 empty minutes after each data point.

 If that's the case for your SLO, change your budgeting method from Time Slices to Occurrences.